 - 'He was a devout man who feared the God of Israel'-among some of the Jews who lived throughout the Roman Empire there was an effort to win converts to Judaism.
-For Gentiles to convert to Judaism it was quite an ordeal and included circumcision for the men, public self-baptism and the offering of sacrifices in the Temple.
+Non-Jews converting to Judaism was quite an ordeal, iincluding circumcision for the men, public self-baptism, and the offering of sacrifices in the Temple.
 Because of these intense requirements there were few full converts, called proselytes, to Judaism.
-However, there were many Gentiles who were strongly attracted to the Jewish code of ethics and their belief in one God.
-These "God-fearers" did their best to adhere to the food laws and to the observing the Sabbath and in exchange were allowed to affiliate with the local synagogue, and given space (though still separate from the Jews) to worship the God of the Jews.
-Of all the peoples, Jews and Gentiles alike, that the early followers of Jesus came across these "God fearers" tended to be the most open to hearing and receiving the message of Jesus (Wagner 224-5). - "Never, Lord," Peter declared.'-It is very difficult for us to imagine the cultural-religious gulf between Jews and Gentiles.
-Peter's strong refusal to eat the non-kosher food presented to him by God in a vision is the same refusal Peter would have made to inviting Gentiles into his home, or even more so to entering a Gentile home himself.
-To do so meant to make oneself unclean - unfit to come into contact with other Jews, to worship God in any form and utterly unfit to come into the presence of God. - 'The voice spoke again,'- for the message of Jesus to cross over the huge gulf from the Jewish followers of Jesus to the Gentile world it will require persistent supernatural revelation.
+However, there were many non-Jews who were strongly attracted to the Jewish code of ethics and belief in one God.
+These "Godfearers" did their best to adhere to the food laws and to observing the Sabbath-the Jewish day of rest--and in exchange were allowed to affiliate with the local synagogue, and given space (though still separate from the Jews) to worship the God of the Jews.
+Over the course of Acts, we'll see that of all the people, Jews and non-Jews alike, that the early followers of Jesus came across, these "God fearers" tended to be the most open to hearing and receiving the message of Jesus (Wagner 224-5). - "Never, Lord," Peter declared.'-It is very difficult for us to imagine the cultural-religious gulf between Jews and non-Jews in Peter's time and place.
+Peter's strong refusal to eat the non-kosher food presented to him by God in a vision would be the expected pious reaction of any Jew.
+Peter would feel similarly about inviting non-Jews into his home, or even more so to entering a non-Jewish home himself.
+To do so would be unthinkable; it would make him ritually unclean, that is, unfit to come into contact with other Jews, to attend synagogue, or to worship in the Temple. - 'The voice spoke again,' for the message of Jesus to cross over the huge gulf between the Jewish followers of Jesus and the wider world, it requires repeated supernatural revelation.

 Angels visit Cornelius.
 Then Peter gets what appears to him a horrific vision and command from God, not once but three times.
 This seems to imply that Peter might be tempted to dismiss the vision as preposterous.
-This is followed by immediate direct instructions from the Holy Spirit to welcome Cornelius' men. - 'So Peter invited the men to be his guests for the night.'-Peter's willingness to obey the Holy Spirit and to invite these men, against every cultural and religious taboo, into his residence marked a huge transition in the mission of the early church.
-Even though Peter will play a very small role in actually bringing the message of Jesus to the Gentiles - this will be Paul's main focus - his role as the main leader of the church will be crucial to backing the extremely controversial 'outreach to the Gentiles.'
+This is followed by immediate direct instructions from the Holy Spirit to welcome Cornelius' men.

+• 'So Peter invited the men to be his guests for the night.'-Peter's willingness to obey the Holy Spirit and to invite these men, against every cultural and religious taboo, into his residence marks a huge transition in the mission of the early church.
+Even though Peter will end up playing a very small part in actually bringing the message of Jesus beyond the Jews, this experience of his, along with his status as the main leader of the church, will lend crucial support to Saul and others whose main work will be in a non-Jewish context.